antpass79/cardiology-bullseye-using-drawable-surface/README.md

 ### Notes

 - this is a working project.
 I would like to add other functionalities and a better user interface.
-- For details about the project structure and functionalities (e2e, tests etc.) see https://github.com/angular/quickstart.
+- For details about the project structure and functionalities (compile, tests etc.) see https://github.com/angular/quickstart.
 - Summary_16, Summary_17 and Summary_6 don't work yet.